step/assembly_simulator/README.md

    3. Print output from the `PRN` instruction.
    4. The line number from the source file or program that was executed in `SL`
    5. The actual instruction being executed in `INST`
+   6. The stack as an array contained in `STK`

 #### Stepwise Execution